-- Additional comments from Saenz re attendance and classroom etiquette: - A. Attendance will be monitored.
-Showing up to class on time and actively wanting and making an effort to learn is considered the most integral part of taking this course and doing well.
-Anything discussed in class may be included on a quiz or exam, even if that information is not found in the textbook.
-As class participation is vital for optimal learning and retention, you will receive credit for demonstrating an active presence in class-see Participation portion of grading criteria.
-Additionally, those with perfect attendance during the semester will receive 8 extra credit percentage points on their final examination. - a.
-Arriving late or leaving early is unacceptable.
-However, it is understood that there are times that this is unavoidable.
-In such situations, please take a seat quietly and try not to disrupt the class.
-Do not forget to speak with me before or after this happens, otherwise you will be counted absent as a result of missing roll call.
+- Additional comments from Saenz re attendance and classroom etiquette: - A. Online Classroom Attendance: Attendance will be monitored.
+I will look to see if you are logging into and spending time in the course on Canvas.
+Anything discussed in online content may be included on a quiz or exam, even if that information is not found in the textbook.
+As class participation is vital for optimal learning and retention, you will receive credit for demonstrating an active presence in class-see Participation portion of grading criteria. - B. Classroom Etiquette: - a.
+Classroom Etiquette Policy Details: - I hope for our class to be a place where each of you have a sense of belonging and feel comfortable and excited to learn.

-B. Classroom Etiquette:

-a.
-Classroom Etiquette Policy Details:

-- I hope for our class to be something everyone looks forward to each week and a place where each of you have a sense of belonging and feel comfortable and excited to learn.
 It is incredibly important that all members of the class treat each other with respect and kindness.
-Discussion times are for intelligent and respectful airing of ideas.
+Standards of courtesy and respect must be maintained at all times in the Canvas "classroom."
+Please join in any and all discussions, but remember that this is still a "classroom" setting and that respect and consideration are crucial for any intellectual discussion. - Discussion areas are for intelligent and respectful airing of ideas.
 Namecalling and personal attacks are not permitted.
-I have a zero-tolerance policy when it comes to bullying.
-Please be courteous to others during class. - All cell phones and electronic devices are to be turned off or silenced and kept out of sight/reach during class.
-Texting or "looking up" information on your phone is prohibited during class. - In addition, the following behaviors are unacceptable: 1) holding private conversations, 2) sleeping, 3) reading other materials, 4) doing other work or 5) cheating.
-Any violations of this policy will be addressed immediately and may result in a grade penalty and/or dismissal from class.
+Bullying will not be tolerated at all. - Any violation of this policy and the standards for appropriate online behavior will be addressed immediately and may result in a grade penalty.
 Repeated violation may result in dismissal from the course.
+Any violations will be reported to the Dean of Students and the college will take appropriate disciplinary action.
 (Please see below for more information regarding Academic Dishonesty.)